-- (a) The shareholders in general meeting may appoint any person as a Director by resolution. - (b) No person other than a retiring Director or a Director vacating office under rule 46(d) is eligible to be elected a Director at any general meeting unless a notice of the person's candidature is given to the company at its registered office at least 35 Business Days before the meeting (or, in the case of a meeting that shareholders have requested the Board to call, 30 Business Days). - (c) The number of Directors (not including alternate Directors) must be the number, not being less than three nor more than 12, that the Board may determine but the Board may not reduce the number below the number of Directors in office at the time of the reduction.
-All Directors are to be natural persons. - (d) Subject to rules 45 and 46(c), the Board may at any time appoint any person as a Director either to fill a casual vacancy or as an addition to the Board.
+- (a) The shareholders in general meeting may appoint any person as a Director by resolution. - (b) No person other than a retiring Director or a Director vacating office under rule 46(d) is eligible to be elected as a Director at any general meeting unless a notice of the person's candidature is given to the company at its registered office at least-35_45 Business Days before the meeting (or, in the case of a meeting that shareholders have requested the Board to call, 30 Business Days), but no more than 90 Business Days before the meeting. - (c) The number of Directors (not including alternate Directors) must be the number, not being less than three nor more than 12, that the Board may determine but the Board may not reduce the number below the number of Directors in office at the time of the reduction.
+All Directors are to be natural persons.

+(d) Subject to rules 45 and 46(c), the Board may at any time appoint any person as a Director either to fill a casual vacancy or as an addition to the Board.
 Any Director appointed under this rule 46(d) (other than an exempt Managing Director) may hold office only until the end of the next annual general meeting of the company and is then eligible for election at that meeting without needing to give any prior notice of an intention to submit for election.